ParmarNaresh/ParmarNaresh/README.md

 ## Why choose me as your developer

-  ✨I will follow the best coding standards and application code will be easily understandable by any developer.
+  ✨I will follow the best coding standards and the application code will be easily understandable by any developer.
   ✨The application will be a user-friendly application.
   ✨All coding will be backward compatible, so don't worry about device compatibility.
-  ✨I will use the android studio as IDE and java/kotlin as a programming language.
+  ✨I will use the android studio as IDE and Java/Kotlin as a programming language.

 ## Client Feedback